braze-inc/braze-docs/_docs/_hidden/private_betas/save_messages.md

 If your S3 credentials become invalid at any point, Braze will not be able to save any messages to your S3 bucket, and those messages will be lost.
 We recommend configuring the [AWS credentials errors notification]({{site.baseurl}}/docs/user_guide/administrative/company_settings/notification_preferences) preference to ensure you receive alerts for any credentials issues.

 ### Why does my archive file's "sent_at" timestamp differ slightly from the sent timestamp in Currents?
 The S3 rendered copy is saved immediately before sending it to the end user.
-Because of S3 upload times, there may be a short, few-second delay between the "sent_at" timestamp in the rendered copy versus the actual time the send occurs.
+Because of S3 upload times, there may be a delay of a few seconds between the "sent_at" timestamp in the rendered copy versus the actual time the send occurs.